orbitalflower/orbitalflower.github.io/_posts/2018-01-20-dnd3-extended-familiar-list.md

 title: "Extended list of familiars in D&D 3.5"
 categories: rpg rules
 updated: 2018-03-16
+description: "A list of creatures you can take as familiars in D&D 3.5.
+Official sources only."
 ---

 The following lists are of creatures in D&D 3.5 which, according to official